Klavriks/Coursera_Capstone/README.md

   **3. Restaurant data**

   - *Data source:* Foursquare API
-  - *Description:* Once neighborhood locations are defined, Foursquaere API is used to identify nearby restaurants and retireve all necessary infromation about them.
+  - *Description:* Once neighborhood locations are defined, Foursquaere API is used to identify nearby restaurants and retireve required information about the venue.